 Why Aren’t People Singing in Church?

 One of the most important things a church does is sing the gospel.
 David penned these words in Psalm 9:11: “Sing praises to the Lord, who sits enthroned in Zion!
 Tell among the peoples his deeds!”
 Certainly David understood the importance, but sadly the church today doesn’t understand the importance of singing praise to the Lord of glory.
 At least that seems to be the case since the majority of evangelical church sanctuaries are quiet on the Lord’s day.
-Below I’ve suggested six reasons why the church is not singing.
+Below I’ve suggested six reasons why there are few people singing in church.

 The Men Are Not Singing